jhspetersson/fselect/README.md

     fselect "path from /home/user where modified = 'apr 1'"
     fselect "path from /home/user where modified = 'last fri'"

-Be more specific to match all files created at interval between 3PM and 4PM:
+Be more specific to match all files created at an interval between 3PM and 4PM:

     fselect path from /home/user where created = '2017-05-01 15'